matrix-org/sydent/docs/casefold_migration.md

 `templates.path` configuration setting).
 The custom template must be named `migration_template.eml.j2` (or `migration_template.eml` if not using Jinja 2 syntax), and will be given the Matrix user ID being dissociated at render through the variable `mxid`.

+This script is safe to run whilst Sydent is running.

+If the script is not run, there may be associations in your database that can no longer be looked up and duplicate associations may be registered.